ddc-java-14/vaccination-pocket-keeper/docs/index.md

 ## Summary

 Oftentimes, individuals would like to keep track of which vaccinations they have received.
-These records are often held at doctor's offices.
+These records are often held at doctor’s offices.
 However, some people who were born before 2000 have only paper copies of their vaccination history.
-Also, individuals who have moved around a lot may have their vaccination histories spread across multiple doctors' offices.
+Also, individuals who have moved around a lot may have their vaccination histories spread across multiple doctors’ offices.
 Thus, it can be difficult to keep track of which vaccinations one has had and which vaccinations are needed in the near future.
 With the addition of COVID-19 related illnesses, keeping track of which shots were given when is critical, and some people even require proof of vaccination for their jobs or for travel on public transportation.
 This app is a personal digital record keeper that keeps track of what vaccinations an individual has had throughout their lifetime as well as what vaccinations are upcoming.

-The application will keep track yearly and lifetime vaccination dates and shots.
-That is, users will have the ability to see a list of vaccinations that they have received in the past as well as a list of upcoming vaccinations that they need in the near future.
-In order to accomplish these functionalities, users will be able to add new vaccinations to their vaccination history, update vaccination information, and delete a vaccination from their history.  <!-- (and see a list of CDC and additional  vaccination recommendations &#40;from a phone browser&#41;.) -->
+The application tracks yearly and lifetime vaccination dates and shots in digital, easy to use format.
+Through this app, users have the ability to see a list of vaccinations that they have received in the past as well as a list of upcoming vaccinations that they need in the near future.
+In order to accomplish these functionalities, users can add new vaccinations to their vaccination history, update vaccination information, and delete a vaccination from their history.

+This app includes several features which enable vaccination tracking and history.
+First, users can enter a set of doctors who administer a shot.
+A doctor consists of a doctor name.
+Users can also edit and delete a doctor entry.
+Second, users can enter a vaccination.
+A vaccination consists of a name, a frequency of doses, and a total number of doses to give for the vaccine, and finally, an age range of the vaccine (e.g. 0-5 years old, 5-15 years old, 25-65 years old, 65-85 years old).
+Users can edit and delete a vaccine and all of its information.
+Third, users can enter a number of doses for each vaccine.
+A dose represents an administration of the vaccine on a particular date by a particular doctor.
+Doses can also be edited and deleted.
+Fourth, users can see a list of upcoming vaccines.
+These are vaccines that are due in the future.
+Users can specify, through a setting option, how many years in the future to view upcoming vaccinations.
+Finally, users can take a picture of a vaccination card, such as a COVID-19 card, from the phone camera.

 ## Intended users